-The philosophical and technical differences between their approaches to relationship research and therapy have generated separate and passionate followers.
-Both researchers have developed unique models of loving and successful adult relationships, but from different points of view and different sets of data.
+The philosophical and technical differences between their approaches to relationship research and therapy generated separate and passionate followers.
+Both researchers developed unique models of loving and successful adult relationships, but from different points of view and different sets of data.
 As Johnson noted about Gottman’s research, “What I loved about it was that it stayed close to the data.
 It stayed close to the reality, the real reality.”
-Gottman gave us a science of healthy relationships from systematic longitudinal and observational research on couples not in therapy.
+Dr. Gottman gave us a science of healthy relationships from systematic longitudinal and observational research on couples not in therapy.
 He focused on both couples in distress (the Disasters of Relationships) as well as couples in lasting, satisfying relationships (the Masters of Relationships).

-Susan Johnson, on the other hand, built her foundation of loving relationships on the theoretical framework of John Bowlby as well as thousands of hours of decoding and tracking couples therapy sessions.
+Dr. Johnson, on the other hand, built her foundation of loving relationships on the theoretical framework of John Bowlby as well as thousands of hours of decoding and tracking couples therapy sessions.
 So Johnson’s model is an empirical model of couples therapy.
 Gottman said of Johnson’s work, “This is it.
 This is really what is missing in cognitive behavioral therapy and behavioral marital therapy.
 It’s all so intellectual.
 It really isn’t looking at what is going on at a level of depth that really matters.”

-Along with clinician Dr. Julie Gottman, John’s wife and co-creator of the Gottman Method, the Gottmans bring a relationship skill building and existential lens while Johnson is firmly grounded in Attachment Theory.
+Along with clinician Dr. Julie Gottman, co-creator of the Gottman Method, the Gottmans bring a relationship skill-building and existential lens while Johnson is firmly grounded in Attachment Theory.
 There are also differences in their view of couples therapy and the role of the therapist.
 The Gottmans warn against therapists becoming indispensable to the couple and encourages them to coach couples to manage their own physiology, conflict, or intimacy system.
 Johnson, on the other hand, uses the therapist as a “secure base” and encourages them to build a secure container in which the anxiously or avoidantly attached partner can take the risk of expressing vulnerable feelings and needs.

 There may be other differences, but the exciting frontier is not in their uniqueness or differences but their growing confluence and the ability to integrate both approaches in a seamless couples therapy that can benefit both clinicians and couples.

-Here is some of the common ground I see in Gottman and Johnson that allows me to flexibly shift from a relationship building to an attachment-oriented therapist as the couple’s emotional system requires.
+Here is some of the common ground I see in Gottman and Johnson that allows me to flexibly shift from a relationship-building to an attachment-oriented therapist as the couple’s emotional system requires.